ePages-de/epages-docs/_posts/2017/2017-02-09-programming-beyond-the-comfort-zone-the-phoenix-framework.md

 We're done.
 We just rendered a template with data from our database model.
 Incidentally, the model is responsible for defining the database scheme and processing data written to the database (by the controller) and retrieved from the database (also issued by the controller).
-You could say that the model is the only one "allowed" to produce side effects and interact with the "outside" (in our case the database).
+You could say that the model is the only one "allowed" to produce side effects and interact with the "outside" world (in our case the database).

 ## Foreplay